633 W 5th Street #2890

 So they say it may impart adequate notification to patrons.
 Hence, they knew the garage would not assume any responsibility for property damage.

-- But most of those same courts held this in cases where the parking lot was simply disclaiming fault for damages caused by third parties.
+But most of those same courts held this in cases where the parking lot was disclaiming fault for damages caused by third parties.
 The car had been parked in the storage facility.

-- And if a person did not read the disclaimer, courts have found the insufficient notice.
+And if a person did not read the disclaimer, courts have found insufficient notice.

-So they could not even to disclaim third party liability in that case.
+So they could not even disclaim third-party liability in that case.
 But remember, there could also be a sign or other posted warning, right?

-- But what about possible evidence that the customer did not see a posted warning as well?
+But what about possible evidence that the customer did not see a warning posted?

 What About Other Known Hazards?